CallWhatsApp

 The suction line is the larger of the two copper pipes that run between your indoor and outdoor units.
 It carries low-pressure refrigerant gas from the evaporator coil inside to the compressor in the outdoor unit, completing the return leg of the cooling cycle.
 Because it carries cold gas, the suction line is naturally colder than the surrounding air and has a larger diameter than the liquid line.

-Refrigerant leaks at suction-line flare joints do occur but are less common than on the liquid side.
-When they happen, the reduced charge causes the evaporator to run colder than normal, which can produce heavy frosting on the suction line near the indoor unit — a visible sign that goes beyond ordinary condensation.
+Refrigerant leaks at suction-line flare joints do occur, but are less common than on the liquid side.
+When they happen, the reduced charge causes the evaporator to run colder than normal.
+That can produce heavy frosting on the suction line near the indoor unit.
+It is a visible sign that goes beyond ordinary condensation.

 • Water dripping from pipe route or ceiling below pipe